What Is SOX Cybersecurity Compliance?

 What Is the Best Way to Manage SOX Cybersecurity Compliance?

 In conclusion, organizations should take a risk-based approach to identifying controls and policies, implementing those controls based on best practices, and monitoring and testing controls related to SOX cybersecurity compliance efforts.
-Using software like AuditBoard’s SOX management and InfoSec compliance solutions to manage your SOX cybersecurity compliance program will provide the intuitive visibility to react quickly and provide updates to management on impacted controls, compensating controls, and issue remediation if a breach were to occur.
+Using software like AuditBoard’s SOX management and InfoSec compliance solutions to manage your SOX cybersecurity compliance program will provide the intuitive visibility to react quickly and update management on impacted controls, compensating controls, and issue remediation if a breach occurs.
 Your implementation of AuditBoard solutions could lead to similar results as existing customers who have successfully implemented AuditBoard products to map financial accounts to entities and processes, assess materiality and other qualitative factors, centralize control environments, and streamline control testing.

 Will